EditRegion1

 • lecture notes, handouts, PowerPoint, pdf of reprints

-• icebreaker party
+• icebreaker and pizza party

 • refreshments